Banking System

 Capital Bank

 A community’s capital bank receives investments from all participants and pays them a 12% dividend.
-The capital bank uses these investments solely to capitalize the community bank, venture bank, and additional 21 agencies as needed.
+The capital bank uses these investments to capitalize the community bank, commercial bank, and additional 21 agencies as needed.
 All these agencies pay 15% interest on capital they use, which enables the capital bank to pay the 12% dividend to investors and cover other costs, including services from other agencies such as audits and legal services.

 Community Bank

-Venture Bank
+Commercial Bank